-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £312,958.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £323,644.
 This has been built up from a mixture of locally raised income and balances transferred from the predecessor schools.

-The Trustees have made a decision to designate unrestricted balances of £75,000 for future capital projects, and is holding other unrestricted funds of £10,000 to cover future increases in costs and expenditure that may arise from uninsurable losses.
 The Trust holds £65,000 for in year contingencies and always plans to have a carry forward of between 5% and 10% to assist in making strategic decisions to keep in line with national funding changes and curriculum needs.

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted and designated funds at 31 August 2017 was £360,357.
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2018 was £395,258.

-The cash balance of the Trust has been very healthy all period, ending the period with a balance of £589,594.
+The cash balance of the Trust has been very healthy all period, ending the period with a balance of £997,050.
 A significant proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.
 The Trustees monitor cash flow as part of the committee Business Manager reports and attempt to hold a minimum of £250,000 to cover short term cash flow variances.